andrewelkins/Laravel-4-Bootstrap-Starter-Site/readme.md

-#Laravel 4 - Bootstrap Empowered Application (WORK IN PROGRESS - Likely Broken)
+#Laravel 4 - Bootstrap Starter Site (WORK IN PROGRESS - Likely Broken)

-This is a Laravel 4 Bootstrap Application.
+This is a Laravel 4 Starter Site.
 It is a fork off of [brunogaspar/laravel4-starter-kit](https://github.com/brunogaspar/laravel4-starter-kit) and [andrew13/Laravel-4-Bootstrap-Empowered](http://github.com/andrew13/Laravel-4-Bootstrap-Empowered) combining the starter kit with substitute modules.
 Big thanks goes to [brunogaspar](https://github.com/brunogaspar)

 -----